CSProjectsEAL/BaseRepository/README.md

 - `type:test`: Contribution issue: for review test related issues, if something is missing from the tests, acceptance criteria etc.

 ### Other
+- `type:WIP`: If the issue hasn't been finalized and needs further work before grooming.

 You can define and assign custom labels that you need within your workflow or organization.